-RNA silencing is a key regulatory process that controls various aspects of biology in eukaryotes including growth and development, stress responses, and antiviral defense.
-The common themes of RNA silencing include the biogenesis of small RNAs by Dicers, or Dicer-like proteins, and the incorporation of small RNAs into Argonaute (AGO)-centered RNA-induced silencing complexes (RISCs).
+RNA silencing is a key regulatory process that controls various aspects of biology in eukaryotes including growth and development, antiviral defense and chromosome gardening.
+The common themes under RNA silencing include the biogenesis of small RNAs by DICERs or Dicer-like proteins and the incorporation of the small RNAs into Argonaute (AGO)-centered RNA-induced silencing complexes (RISCs).

 Norman Borlaug Center for Southern Crop Improvement